+- MPI_THREAD_SINGLE

+- Only one thread will execute.

+- MPI_THREAD_FUNNELED

+- The process may be multi-threaded, but only the main thread will make MPI calls (all MPI calls are funneled to the main thread).

+- MPI_THREAD_SERIALIZED

-The process may be multi-threaded, and multiple threads may make MPI calls, but only one at a time: MPI calls are not made concurrently from two distinct threads (all MPI calls are serialized).
+- The process may be multi-threaded, and multiple threads may make MPI calls, but only one at a time: MPI calls are not made concurrently from two distinct threads (all MPI calls are serialized).

+- MPI_THREAD_MULTIPLE

+- Multiple threads may call MPI, with no restrictions.